What are the five stages of palliative care?

 Developing a comprehensive care plan

-At this stage, the focus for healthcare professionals is on creating a care plan that comprehensively addresses the resident’s medical, emotional, and spiritual needs.
+The focus for care professionals at this stage is on creating a plan that comprehensively addresses the resident’s medical, emotional, and spiritual needs.
 The process involves:

-Assessment of Needs: Gather detailed information about the resident’s medical history, current health status, and personal preferences.
+• Assessment of Needs: Gathering detailed information about the resident’s medical history, current health status, and personal preferences.

 Collaborative care implementation

-Regular Meetings: Discuss the care plan with residents and families to make necessary adjustments and address any new concerns that may arise.
+• Regular Meetings: Reviewing the plan with residents and families to ensure ongoing alignment.

-Community Resources: Connect families with community resources that can provide additional emotional and mental support outside direct medical care.
+Community Resources: Connecting families with external services to provide additional emotional and mental support.

 Stage 2 - Unstable